 (2) B. Riley Financial, Inc. beneficially owns 11,671,579 shares of Common Stock, with shared voting power with respect to 11,671,579 of such shares and shared dispositive power with respect to 11,671,579 of such shares.
-Bryant R. Riley beneficially owns 12,595,181 shares of Common Stock, with sole voting power with respect to 923,602 of such shares, sole dispositive power with respect to 923,602 of such shares, with shared voting power with respect to 11,671,759 of such shares and shared dispositive power with respect to 11,671,579 of such shares.
-Bryant R. Riley may be deemed to indirectly beneficially own 923,602 shares of Common Stock, of which (i) 913,774 shares received upon distribution from a limited partnership are held jointly with his wife, Carleen Riley, (ii) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Abigail Riley, (iii) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Charlie Riley, (iv) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Eloise Riley and (iv) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Susan Riley.
+Bryant R. Riley beneficially owns 12,595,181 shares of Common Stock, with sole voting power with respect to 923,602 of such shares, sole dispositive power with respect to 923,602 of such shares and shared dispositive power with respect to 11,671,759 of such shares and shared dispositive power with respect to 11,671,759 of such shares and shared dispositive power with respect to 11,671,759 of such shares and shared dispositive power with respect to 11,671,579 of such shares.
+Bryant R. Riley beneficially owns 12,595,181 shares of Common Stock, with sole voting power with respect to 923,602 of such shares and shared dispositive power with respect to 11,671,759 of such shares.
+Bryant R. Riley beneficially owns 12,595,181 shares.
+Bryant R. Riley beneficially owns 12,595,181 shares of Common Stock, with sole voting power with respect to 923,602 of such shares and shared dispositive power with respect to 923,602 of such shares.
+Bryant R. Riley may be deemed to indirectly beneficially own 923,602 shares of Common Stock, of which (i) 913,774 shares received upon distribution from a limited partnership are held jointly with his wife, Carleen Riley, (ii) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Abigail Riley, (iii) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Charlie Riley, (iv) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Charlie Riley, (iv) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Eloise Riley and (iv) 2,457 shares received upon distribution from a limited partnership are held as sole custodian for the benefit of Susan Riley.
 Bryant R. Riley may also be deemed to indirectly beneficially own the 11,671,579 shares of Common Stock held directly by B. Riley Financial, Inc. Bryant R. Riley disclaims beneficial ownership of the shares held by B. Riley Financial, Inc. in each case except to the extent of his pecuniary interest therein.
 The address for B. Riley Financial and Bryant R. Riley is 111000 Santa Monica Boulevard, Suite 800, Los Angeles, CA 90025.
 The foregoing information is based on a Schedule 13D filed by B. Riley Financial, Inc. and Bryant R. Riley on March 11, 2022.